 - develop lifelong skills in water safety to reduce their risk of drowning and injury.

-By the end of primary school, it is anticipated that students achieve their Victorian Water Safety Certificate, a base level of swimming and water safety competency.
+By the end of primary school, it is anticipated that students students should be able to demonstrate the knowledge and skills identified in the Victorian Water Safety Certificate.
 The Certificate is awarded when a student can swim 50m continuously, answer water safety based questions and perform simple rescues.

 Funding for schools